-a.
-The Definition of a Dependant3
+A. The Definition of a Dependant

-The amendment of the definition of a "dependant" in the Draft Bill can be grouped into 5 fundamental changes and the addition of a proviso.

-First, it would seem as though the Draft Bill has narrowed the definition of Dependant as the deletion of the term "includes" and the insertion of the term "means" connotes a closed list of dependant types.
-This definition clearly excludes members of the extended family, and in the context of the reality of refugees' flight from their country of origin, this is an omission.
+- 2. The amendment of the definition of a "dependant" in the Bill can be grouped into 5 fundamental changes and the addition of a proviso: - 2.1.
+First, the Bill has narrowed the definition of "dependant".
+The deletion of the term "includes" and the insertion of the term "means" connotes a closed list of people who are deemed to be dependants.
+The proposed definition clearly excludes members of the extended family, and in the context of the reality of how refugees flee from their country of origin, this is a serious omission.
 For example, a niece or a nephew of an applicant may potentially not be included in the definition despite a clear guardianship/care relationship in existence.
-We would therefore recommend reverting to the 2008 Act definition of dependant, such that, in this example, a niece may be included as a dependant, if deemed suitable.
+Many children are separated from their parents during times of war.
+We would